nanoPost/daily-email-tester/README.md

 1. Setting the email address to which test emails will be sent daily.
 2. Triggering a test email manually, which is useful when initially setting up the plugin

+If the debug.log is activated, the plugin will write a daily entry to it when it runs.
+[See here](https://deliciousbrains.com/why-use-wp-debug-log-wordpress-development/) about managing your debug.log.

 The plugin was created by [nanoPost - The Wordpress Email Authority](https://nanopo.st)